 P.F.
-Chang’s China Bistro Inc. (PFCB), the biggest Asian full-service restaurant operator in the U.S. by market share, agreed to be taken private by Centerbridge Partners LP in a deal valuing the company at $1.1 billion.
+Chang’s China Bistro Inc. (PFCB:US), the biggest Asian full-service restaurant operator in the U.S. by market share, agreed to be taken private by Centerbridge Partners LP in a deal valuing the company at $1.1 billion.

 The takeover would give New York-based Centerbridge, which has about $20 billion in capital under management, a chain with almost 400 restaurants under the P.F.
 Chang’s China Bistro and Pei Wei brands.
 Centerbridge offered $51.50 a share in cash, about 30 percent higher than the average share price over the past 30 days, the companies said today in a statement.